Mr1saac/Group5_PA1/README.txt

 Eugene Kim (Kimchyboy): Updated parseCommand(), formatting, and group information.
 Luke Nguyen (lukeng-29): Fixed the input parameter type in parseCommand() and updated the group information.
 Hoang Nguyen (Hoang842): Added the shared command list, updated command validation, and added the list of supported commands after an invalid command.
-His name is credited in the code but is not in the group list above; confirm how he should be listed.